 The Atlanta Reign Always At The Middle Of The Pack

 Despite never attaining a coveted spot in a top 3 finish, the Reign have remained a consistent top 8 team throughout their history.
+This makes the Reign a relatively risky Overwatch bet.
 They have managed to secure regular-season wins against top-seeded teams, but have yet to advance to the top-seeded level themselves.
 Due to their performance, Atlanta Reign odds could mostly be undervalued, so we always tend to keep an eye on them.